 As a result of sexual assault allegations against actor/comedian Bill Cosby made by numerous women, legislators introduced Senate Bill No. 813.
 This overturned the former statutes of limitation, allowing sexual assault prosecutions to commence at any time.
 The bill was passed into law in September 2016 and has opened the door for alleged victims to make accusations based on incidents that occurred decades ago.

 Contact Our San Jose, CA Criminal Lawyers Today

 While the abolishment of statutes of limitations in sexual assault cases was hailed as a victory for victims, it puts those accused of these crimes at a distinct disadvantage.
 With so much time having elapsed, obtaining solid evidence and witness statements is often challenging.
 If you face these types of accusations, you need the Jachimowicz Law Group on your side.

 We can provide the aggressive legal representation needed to clear your name of these charges.
 Sexual assault carries serious penalties, including a jail sentence.
-To request a consultation to discuss your case and how we can help, contact our San Jose, CA sexual assault defense attorneys online or call our office at 408-246-5500 today.
+To request a consultation to discuss your case and how we can help, contact our San Jose, CA sexual assault defense attorneys online or call our office at our office today.